-Social software refers to various types of web tools or services that provide users with a possibility to "generate, present and share usermade content".
-When used for educational purposes, such tools enable the exchange of collaborative creation/sharing ideas. of knowledge, peer support and feedback (see: [1, 94-95]).
-Some examples of social software that may be used in education include wikies, blogs, podcasting, e-portfolios, social bookmarking, social networking sites (Facebook, Twitter), audio- and videoconferencing tools, Google Earth, RSS web feed formats, etc. [12, 2-3], [15].
+Social software are various types of web tools or services that provide the users with possibility to "generate, present and share user-made content" and in educational use such tools enable exchange of ideas, collaborative creation/sharing of knowledge, peer support and feedback (see: [2, 94-95]).
+Some examples of social software that may be used in education include wikies, blogs, podcasting, e-portfolios, social bookmarking, social networking sites (Facebook, Twitter), audio- and videoconferencing tools, Google Earth, RSS web feed formats, etc. [18, 2-3], [22].

-A recent review of literature [11] indicated that wikis and blogs are frequently mentioned in research reports regarding the use of Web 2.0 tools in higher education:
+A recent review of literature [17] indicated that wikis and blogs are frequently mentioned in research reports regarding the use of Web 2.0 tools in higher education:

-- wikies have a potential to facilitate peer-topeer learning and support collaborative creation of knowledge and problem solving;

-- blogs can be used for stimulating interactions among learners, creating students' personal documentation in form of a historical record and collecting student work in a way similar to using an e-portfolio, as well as for enhancing students' self-presentation and social presence among peers.
+- Wikis have the potential to facilitate peer-topeer learning and support collaborative creation of knowledge and problem solving. - Blogs can be used for stimulating interactions among learners, creating students' personal documentation in form of an historical record and collecting student work similarly to the use of an eportfolio, as well as for enhancing students' self-presentation and social presence among peers.

-The investigation of the use of social software (discussion forums, blogs, e-portfolios, etc.) in education revealed that "active learning experiences are superior to passive models of instruction" [5].
+The investigation of the use of social software (discussion forums, blogs, e-portfolios, etc.) in education revealed that "active learning experiences are superior to passive models of instruction" [6].

-Recently, there has been a growing interest in the use of social networking sites in education, partly because they are a widely used virtual environment, especially by the student population.
-For instance, in June 2010 the social networking site Facebook reported 400 million active users, and in its recent study the Pew Internet and American Life Project [10] reported that 73% of young adults (aged 18-29) in the United States with an Internet connection use social networking sites (among them, 73% of online profile owners were users of Facebook).
-It must be noted that an adoption study related to the use of Facebook in education revealed that "communication, collaboration, resource and material sharing have a significant positive effect on educational usage" [13].
+Recently, there is a growing interest in the use of social networking sites in education, partly because they are a widely used virtual environment, especially by the student population.
+For instance, in June 2010 the social networking site Facebook reported 400 million active users, and in its recent study the Pew Internet and American Life Project [16] reported that 73% of young adults (ages 18-29) in the United States with an Internet connection use social network sites (among which 73% of online profile owners were users of Facebook).
+It must be noted that an adoption study related to the use of Facebook in education revealed that "communication, collaboration, resource and material sharing have a significant positive effect on educational usage" [20].
 This study indicated that some of the reasons for Facebook adoption may be that it enables users to create a personal profile, communicate, share information, create photo albums, chat and send messages, participate in group discussions, etc. Similar adoption related functionalities are also offered by microblogging services like Twitter and online community sites like Elgg or Ning.

-The use of microblogging services is considered to have the potential to contribute to the e-learning and m-learning environment, predominantly because of the possibility to network and build a community with other learners [4] as well as because of the the informal character of learning implied [3].
+The use of microblogging services has been considered to have the potential to contribute to the e-learning and m-learning environment, predominantly because of the possibility to network and build community with other learners [5], as well as because of their informal learning [4].

-There are numerous examples of the use of social software and the so-called "Pedagogy 2.0" approach in tertiary education which confirm that social networking sites like Facebook and Twitter can be effectively used to support elearning, improve interactivity and social presence of learners as well as facilitate collaborative knowledge discovery and sharing [14].
-There are also reports of the use of online community sites like Elgg and Ning for educational purposes [15].
-Such Web 2.0 tools can facilitate learner participation, creativity and online identity formation creating a need for more research on students' use of those tools in formal and informal learning [6].
+There are numerous examples of the use of social software and the so-called "Pedagogy 2.0" approach in tertiary education which confirm that social networking sites like Facebook and Twitter can be effectively used to support e-learning, improve interactivity and social presence of learners, as well as facilitate collaborative knowledge discovery and sharing [21].
+There are also reports of the use of online community sites like Elgg and Ning for education purpose [22].
+Such Web 2.0 tools can facilitate learner participation, creativity and online identity formation creating a need for more research on students' use of those tools in formal and informal learning [7].

-However, social networking sites are not to be considered as a replacement for Learning Management Systems but rather as supplement tools for knowledge construction and sharing, collaboration and dialogue with "transparency and the ability to create awareness between students" as some of their most important characteristics [2].
+However, social networking sites are not to be considered as a replacement for Learning Management Systems but as supplement tools for knowledge construction and sharing, collaboration and dialogue with "transparency and the ability to create awareness between students" as some of their most important characteristics [3].